pallabibarori/pallabibarori.github.io/README.md

 📍 Hyderabad

 ## About Me
-I'm Pallabi Barori, a business analyst with a background in biotechnology and a post-graduation in business analytics focusing on marketing.
+I'm Pallabi Barori, a Data Linguist with a background in biotechnology and a post-graduation in business analytics focusing on marketing.
 Currently, I'm a Machine Learning Data Linguist at Amazon, where I've been involved in enhancing customer experiences with genAI.
 My role involves project management, data analysis, and dashboard creation to support feature releases.
 I have a knack for diving deep into data to extract actionable insights, leveraging tools like SQL, Python, and Tableau.

 ## Projects